Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

      ***NOTE:** If you are not currently part of the Submitty organization on GitHub, you may want to [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
-     the repo and use the git url from your fork instead, especially if you are looking to contribute.*
+     the repo and use the git url from your fork instead, especially if you are looking to contribute.
+You will then make PRs to the main Submitty repository from branches on your fork.*

    * **OPTIONAL:** If you will be developing code in one of the companion